 Selecting a designer

-Landscape architects are trained to offer comprehensive design.
-Landscape designers generally have less design training and specialize in specific areas and concepts.
+Professional landscape designers can help with a wide range of landscape challenges like pools, irrigation, decks, outdoor lighting and xeriscape design.
+Landscape architects are trained to offer comprehensive design, while landscape designers generally have less design training and specialize in specific areas and concepts.

 A good personal reference is important when selecting a designer.
 Other reference sources are the Associated Landscape Contractors of Colorado, the Colorado Chapter of the American Society of Landscape Architects, trade shows, exhibits, garden centers and nurseries.